 The first question to ask yourself is whether you should even be living in your home during the home renovation.

 Certain projects are a no-brainer.
 If you are undertaking a major roof remodeling project, asbestos or mold removal, or extensive floor work, health risks and inaccessibility are prominent issues that automatically eliminate your ability to stay in your house during the renovation.
 If a remodeling project is going to occupy more than half your house, you will face an enormous hassle trying to move and live among the disturbance.
-Another factor to consider is how long the bathroom remodel, kitchen renovation, or other major project will take.
+Another factor to consider is how long the bathroom remodel, kitchen renovation, addition or other major project will take.

 In other cases, there are pros and cons to both remaining in your home for the duration of the project and leaving to stay with a friend or at a hotel.